Richard Russell Jr.: Opposition to civil rights

+Perception on race issues

+Russell was considered to be moderate in his support for segregation; in 1936, he often attacked race-baiting, such as the claim that New Deal legislation would mostly benefit black people.
+W. J. Cash considered Russell "the better sort of Southerner," as he was ready to call out "ruffian appeals to race hatred" made by others.
+James Thomas Gay claimed that Russell "wished blacks no ill;" in the 1950s, Russell corresponded with a black voter from Dublin, Georgia, Hercules Moore, who raised concerns that African-American children were being treated unfairly in the school lunch program, which was funded federally.
+Russell took the matter seriously and "later gave Moore satisfactory evidence that the program was being properly administered for children of both races.".

+Abe Fortas nomination

 Russell's support for first-term senator Lyndon B. Johnson paved the way for Johnson to become Senate Majority Leader.
 Russell often dined at Johnson's house during their Senate days.
 But, their 20-year friendship came to an end during Johnson's presidency, in a fight over the 1968 nomination as Chief Justice of Abe Fortas, Johnson's friend and Supreme Court justice.

-In early 1956, Russell's office was continually used as a meeting place by Southern fellow senators Strom Thurmond, James Eastland, Allen Ellender, and John Stennis, the four having a commonality of being dispirited with Brown v.
-Board of Education, the 1954 ruling by the US Supreme Court that said that segregation in public schools was unconstitutional.